 EPIDURAL AND SPINAL CONSENT & ESTIMATION OF FEES

-Hi.
-My name is Dr Neil Vanza and I will be the anaesthetist attending you (or your partner) at the Labour Ward or Operating Theatre today/tonight.
-Prior to my arrival I would like to provide you with some information.
+My name is Dr Neil Vanza, and I will be the anaesthetist attending to you (or your partner) today or tonight in the Labour Ward or Operating Theatre.
+Before I arrive, I would like to provide you with some important information.Please read the details below carefully and click “submit” once you have finished.

 Epidural Analgesia

-- Local anaesthetic “numbs” the nerves
+- Local anaesthetic is administered to numb the nerves

-- Used for Caesarean Section
+- Used for Caesarean section

 Common

-- Nausea, vomiting, itching and shivering
+- Nausea, vomiting, itching, and shivering

 - Drop in blood pressure causing dizziness